fluffy-critter/ai-tarpit/README.md

 * @fluffy-critter - [170.187.142.27](http://170.187.142.27)

     You can theoretically map any hostname to this, but for https to work you'll need to run your own fronting proxy.
-Cloudflare should Just Work™ with it.

 If you also run a public instance, please let me know and I can add it to the list!